BogdanPaul15/Rustybox/README.md

 # Rustybox
-For this homework I've used only standard rust libraries and regex library in order to implement grep.
+I've used only standard rust libraries and regex library in order to implement grep.
 In the main function, I get all of the arguments provided in the command line and match with the specific function.
 In case of error, I return the specific error code of the command using <span style="color: red;">**std::process::exit(code)**</span>.
 If the argument provided is not a function that was implemented for this homework, I simply print the message "**Invalid command**" and return exit code -1.
 If the command provided doesn't return any error, it returns 0.

 I've tried to do some kind of error handling for all the inputs that don't meet the specified requirements.